Simian-Web-Apps/simian-deploy-render/README.md

 curl --connect-timeout 300 https://YOUR_SUBDOMAIN.onrender.com/
 ```

-## Manual steps for deployment
+## Manual deployment
 See https://render.com/docs/deploy-fastapi or follow the steps below:

-1. You may use this repository directly or [create your own repository from this template](https://github.com/Rolf-MP/simian-render/generate) if you'd like to customize the code.
+1. You may use this repository directly or [create your own repository from this template](https://github.com/Simian-Web-Apps/simian-deploy-render/generate) if you'd like to customize the code.
 2. Create a new Web Service on Render.
 3. Specify the URL to your new repository or this repository.
 4. Render will automatically detect that you are deploying a Python service and use `pip` to download the dependencies.